Latest News

 -

 Mark your calendars!
-The TAC ANNUAL MEETING & Luncheon will be held on Saturday, June 4th at The Country Club of Detroit.
-Please RSVP to Shirl Williams by May 28th if you plan to attend.
-We hope you will be able to join us!
+The TAC Annual Meeting & Luncheon will be held on Saturday, June 13th at The Ardmore in St. Clair Shores.
+Please RSVP to Lisa Lechniak by June 5th if you plan to attend.
+We hope you are able to join us!

-THANK YOU also to everyone who attended our show!
-Your support is truly appreciated.
-We hope you enjoyed the show and look forward to seeing you at our next event.
+We also want to thank everyone who came to the show!
+We truly appreciate your support and look forward to seeing you at our next event.

 TAC MEMBERS WHO ENJOY READING and talking about books are welcome to join the Joie de Livres Book Club.
 Please see our schedule for future meeting dates and locations.